-Once upon a time owners of second homes in France left their keys with the estate agent from whom they had purchased the property: they went into a tin kept in the back of the agency, and if you lucky the grass might be cut before you arrived for your next stay, but otherwise it was pretty much a “laissez faire” arrangement!
-Going up a notch, a new owner might have acquaintances who lived in France full time near enough perhaps to keep a set of keys for emergencies: only to find that a friendly arrangement can often fall down when the friend doesn’t actually get around to doing what you wanted and you arrive to knee high grass and several slates off the roof lost after a recent storm have left you with a damp bedroom.
+Once upon a time owners of second homes in France left their keys with the estate agent from whom they had purchased the property: they went into a tin kept in the back of the agency, and if you were lucky the grass might be cut before you arrived for your next stay, but otherwise, it was pretty much a “laissez-faire” arrangement!
+Going up a notch, a new owner might have acquaintances who lived in France full time near enough perhaps to keep a set of keys for emergencies: only to find that a friendly arrangement can often fall down when the friend doesn’t actually get around to doing what you wanted and you arrive to knee-high grass and several slates off the roof lost after a recent storm has left you with a damp bedroom.

 It’s not for nothing the national network of property managers “Les Bons Voisins” (the good neighbours) chose the name they did – so, the services they provide are what you hope for from a really good neighbour: but it’s a business arrangement, paid for by the hour: and the spread of that network since it began in 2002 shows the need for the service they provide.
 Their success shows what a viable business opportunity property management in France is, without the need to have large chunks of capital to buy your own gîtes.

-Property owners vary of course in how they view their house in France: and a successful property manager will look to have a mixed portfolio of properties some of which are kept purely for the owners’ use, and some properties which the owners run as a business, advertised as potential holiday destinations for some of the many millions of holiday makers who arrive in France every year.
-In fact, a recent series of workshops for owners abroad showed the most frequently asked question was “how can I make some money from my French property to at least cover its costs” and a good property manager will bone up on how to present their clients property for holiday guests, and may even provide a “fully managed” scenario, undertaking the advertising of the property for its owner.
+Property owners vary of course in how they view their house in France: and a successful property manager will look to have a mixed portfolio of properties some of which are kept purely for the owners’ use, and some properties which the owners run as a business advertised as potential holiday destinations for some of the many millions of holidaymakers who arrive in France every year.
+In fact, a recent series of workshops for owners abroad showed the most frequently asked question was “how can I make some money from my French property to at least cover its costs” and a good property manager will carefully assess on how to present their clients’ property for holiday guests, and may even provide a “fully managed” scenario, undertaking the advertising of the property for its owner.